0xvext/0xvext.github.io/_posts/2017-09-27-configuring-fail2ban-to-drop-silently.markdown

 At a minimum, it will slow some tools that modify their rate limiting behavior between response/no response.

 Realistically, all a live adversary needs to do is port scan from another IP to confirm that the host is alive, but for the script-kiddies and simple attacks it will help to remove the system from their radar.

+Updated 2018.09.02 - With a better understanding of the risks of features such as fail2ban, I no longer recommend implementing it.
+The limited protection of shunning a source IP is outweighed by the risk of granting an adversary the ability to write arbitrary content to your system.